Lugdunum3D/Lugdunum-Tools/generate-doc/doc/guidelines.md

 ## Local Variables

-Do not separate variable declaration from it initialization.
+Do not separate variable declaration from its initialization.

 ```cpp
 int x = 40; // Good